A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 18
+What a blast!
+Today I learnt A LOT of new algorithms and techniques to add to my toolbox!
+The first part has been not too hard, it has been fun to spend some time to get to visualize the output.
+For the second one instead I had to spend some time on Google before finding the best way to solve it.
+Once understood the formula, the algorithm has been quite straightforward to implement, the only hurdle has been some float/integer rounding errors.
+Once I sorted that out, the second golden star was behind the corner.
+Things I have learnt today:
+- *Ray casting* algorithm
+- *Shoelace* formula
+- *Pick*'s theorem

+Blazing!

 # Day 17
 All this problems on a grid are testing my nerves \o.O/ They have always been my Achille's tendon, but this AoC I am finally improving my problem solving skills